 Great Minds Think Alike, But Fools Seldom Differ

 One of the biggest pitfalls for new entrepreneurs starting a side hustle is a lack of different voices around them.
 Even if you plan to scale your business down the road, you won’t have a full team around you early in the process — if you have employees at all.

 It can be easy then to only use your own ideas and rarely seek outside opinions.
 It is, after all, your business.
-But to truly succeed, you should surround yourself with smart, innovative people and be willing to take new ideas and criticism.
+But to succeed, you should surround yourself with smart, innovative people and be willing to take new ideas and criticism.
 This doesn’t just mean the employees you hire; anyone in your life can be a resource to help formulate ideas.

-Adding a second set of eyes, especially from someone less attached to the project, can help you see things you may have been missing before.
+Adding a second set of eyes, especially from someone less attached to the project, can help you see things you may have been missing.
 Whether it’s friends or family, ask for help from those around you and listen when they have a different idea.